- What is The Psychotherapy Institute (TPI)?

 A $50 (US) application fee must accompany the application.

-The fee for the two-year program is $250/month.
+The fee for the one-year program is $250/month.

 Participants in the Supervision Study Program must also become members of The Psychotherapy Institute; membership fees are waived while students are enrolled in the program.